Israel lobby in the United Kingdom: Contemporary period

 According to the journalist Rupert Cornwell, lobbying activities in relation to Israel, as with other issues, tend to be less formalised and on a smaller scale in the UK than such lobbying in the United States.
-Hannah Weisfeld, the director of the British pro-Israel, pro-peace organisation Yachad, "there is no culture of lobbying in the UK" in contrast to the US.
+According to Hannah Weisfeld, the director of the British pro-Israel, pro-peace organisation Yachad, there is no culture of lobbying in the UK, in contrast to the US.

-The foreign policy of the United Kingdom is of much less importance to Israel than that of the United States, both because of the latter's much greater economic and military strength and because of the substantial and persistent military aid it supplies to Israel.
-However, Britain retains some ability to influence international affairs through its membership of the UN Security Council, its period of membership of the European Community and its historic role in the Middle East.
+British foreign policy is of much less importance to Israel than that of the United States, both because of the latter's much greater economic and military strength and because of the substantial and persistent military aid it supplies to Israel.
+However, Britain retains some ability to influence international affairs through its membership of the United Nations Security Council, its period of membership of the European Community and its historic role in the Middle East.

-Organizations and activities
+Organisations and activities

 Generalists

 The Board of Deputies of British Jews and the Jewish Leadership Council are the leading bodies of the Jewish community in Britain.
 Consequently, their remit is wide and lobbying is a minor part of their role.
 Within lobbying, they are distinctive from smaller groups in lobbying, at least on occasion, a wide range of audiences.